muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 that..?
 Let +1/-1 be up and down direction, $-1^n$ for $n=1,2,..$?
 I smell nonlinearity..

-Also notice how pieces are different, each cover one aspecct of the problem.
-Same fundamental-ness angle at work here.
+Also notice how pieces are different, each cover a different aspect of the problem.
+Same fundamental difference angle at work here.

 References